-- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested approximately \$0.6 million (59.8%) in bond fund invoices paid as of June 30, 2023.
+- We verified that bond funds were deposited in the District's name and invested in accordance with applicable legal requirements. - We tested approximately \$2.7 million (40%) in bond fund invoices paid, which is a combination of expenditures paid in 2023-24 and payments on liabilities accrued as of June 30, 2024 and paid in 2024-25.
 This includes testing payments for validity, allowability, and accuracy.
-Expenditures sampled in our test included payments made to subcontractors and other vendors. - We reviewed the approved project listing as set out in the Measure "C" election documents. - We selected a sample of expenditures for the fiscal year ended June 30, 2023 and reviewed supporting documentation to ensure that such funds were properly expended on the authorized bond projects. - We verified that funds from the Building Fund (21) resource 9450 were expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects, and we verified that funds held in the Building Fund (21) resource 9450 were not used for salaries of school administrators or other operating expenses of the District. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to Public Contract Code.
+Expenditures sampled in our test included payments made to subcontractors and other vendors. - We reviewed the approved project listing as set out in the Measure "C" election documents. - We selected a sample of expenditures for the fiscal year ended June 30, 2024 and reviewed supporting documentation to ensure that such funds were properly expended on the authorized bond projects. - We verified that funds from the Building Fund (21) resource 9450 were expended for the construction, reconstruction, acquisition, furnishing and equipping of District facilities constituting the authorized bond projects, and we verified that funds held in the Building Fund (21) resource 9450 were not used for salaries of school administrators or other operating expenses of the District. - We reviewed a sample of projects to ensure that proper bidding procedures were followed pursuant to Public Contract Code Section 20111. - We verified that the District did not exceed change order limitations in excess of 10% pursuant to the Public Contract Code.